-Analog Audio Part 2 of 3: A tube preamplifier
+Guest post: Analog Audio Part 2 of 3 (a tube preamp)

 ANALOG AUDIO PROJECT

 by John Kim

 [This is part 2/3 in a series of posts to document my path in choosing a way to make digital recordings of vinyl records.
 See the post for part 1/3 here.]

 Part 2/3 - A tube-based phono preamp and line preamplifier

 Audio signals are voltages that move coils in speakers, which in turn push air to produce sound.
 But these audio signals start at low voltage levels and so require a series of stages of amplification to produce sound in speakers.
 A power amplifier drives speakers by amplifying what is called a "line level" audio signal on the order of 1 volt to voltages ranging from a few volts up to 100 volts or higher, depending on the power of the amplifier.